webmaster442/BookGen/Commands.md

 Display a list of downloadable tools that can be installed and used with BookGen shell.

+This command is only supported on Windows OS.

 `BookGen Tools`

 # Terminalinstall

-Installs a bookgen profile to the Windows Termninal
+Installs a bookgen profile to the Windows Termninal.

+This command is only supported on Windows OS.

 `BookGen Terminalinstall [-c] [-t]`
 `BookGen Terminalinstall [--checkinstall] [--checkterminalinstall]`